TRKvamme/weather/README.md

 written in js and sass.

-uses openweathermap to get weather based on location, or if location is not avaliable, search on city.
+uses openweathermap api to get weather based on location, or if location is not avaliable, you can search for your city.

+Built to be a progressive web app,